 What we do and how we do it

-CDN acknowledges five domains of public policy: civic, cultural, economic, ecological and social, which are all important and interconnected for a good quality of life.
-CDN’s work is sited within the cultural domain and directed towards its primary goal, of a culturally rich and vibrant Australian society.
-At the same time, CDN acknowledges that cultural development activities impact on, and are impacted by, all policy domains.
+CDN acknowledges five domains of public policy: civic, cultural, economic, environmental and social, which are all important and interconnected for a good quality of life.
+CDN’s work is sited within the cultural domain and at the same time, acknowledges that cultural development activities impact on, and are impacted by, all policy domains.

 CDN advocates for a stronger role for cultural expression to build a healthier, more engaged, sustainable and creative society.
 The organisation stresses the importance of local government in nurturing cultural vitality and sees the arts, within culture, as central to this vision.
-These ideas have been reflected in a number of publications, firstly the Fourth Pillar of Sustainability: culture’s essential role in public planning, written by Jon Hawkes in 2001 to explicate the organisation’s goals.
-This monograph has been very influential internationally, including underpinning the work of the international peak body, United Cities and Local Government’s Committee for Culture.
-Most recently the organisation has partnered with the University of Melbourne’s Centre for Cultural Partnerships to produce the edited collection Making Culture Count: the politics of cultural measurement (MacDowall, Badham, Blomkamp & Dunphy, Palgrave, 2015)
+These ideas have been reflected in a number of publications, beginning with the Fourth Pillar of Sustainability: culture’s essential role in public planning (Hawkes, 2001).
+This publication has been very influential internationally, including underpinning the work of the international peak body, United Cities and Local Government’s Committee for Culture.
+In 2015 the organisation partnered with the University of Melbourne’s Centre for Cultural Partnerships to produce the edited collection Making Culture Count: the politics of cultural measurement (MacDowall, Badham, Blomkamp & Dunphy, Palgrave, 2015)

-The organisation has gradually moved from a state-based to a national role, catalysed by its establishment of the National Local Government Cultural Forum in 2013.
-The group comprises representatives from federal government arts agencies, every capital city, and local government peak bodies from each state and territory across Australia, who collaborate to develop culture’s role in local government policy and practice.
+The organisation has gradually moved from a state-based to a national role, catalysed by its establishment of the National Local Government Cultural Forum (2013-2018).
+The group comprised of representatives from federal government arts agencies, every capital city, and local government peak bodies from each state and territory across Australia, who collaborated to develop culture’s role in local government policy and practice.
 CDN also has strong partnerships internationally, particularly through United Cities and Local Governments in the ASPAC (Asia-Pacific) region.